vvaske/MK.MobileDevice/README.md

 - It's GPL because there are too many closed source programs (iMazing, iExplorer, Syncios, etc.) that have similar functionality.
 I wanted an open community library and some open source tools.

 ## Features
-Use a simple API to do all kinds of cool things with your iDevice, over a USB cable or wirelessly (with iTunes WiFi Sync).
+Use a **Simple, concise API** to do all kinds of cool things with your iDevice, over a USB cable or **wirelessly** (with iTunes WiFi Sync).
+You can use it as a sort of remote-control iTunes or something.
+Make your device do your bidding with **MK.MobileDevice**!

 Here is a short list containing SOME (there are a LOT more features) of the many features of this library
 - **Full AFC access in the `/private/var/mobile/Media` directory** - transfer files back and forth!